LKONDETI/RAG-Bot/README.md

 - **User authentication** — register and log in with a username and password; sessions persist via JWT stored in `localStorage`
 - **Guest access** — use the app without an account; isolated by a browser-generated guest ID
 - **Document ingestion** — upload PDFs or `.txt` files, or paste a URL to ingest web content
-- **RAG-powered answers** — questions are answered using retrieved document chunks as context
+- **RAG-powered answers** — questions are answered using retrieved document chunks as context, powered by `claude-opus-4-6`
 - **Source citations** — collapsible source list (filename + excerpt) shown alongside each answer
 - **Chat history** — multiple chat sessions, saved to `localStorage` and restored on refresh
 - **New chat** — start a fresh conversation at any time; previous chats remain in the sidebar